Trusted WordPress tutorials, when you need them most.

 Salem, Oregon

-35. David Reber says
+43. David Reber

-Did something change in the newer versions of WordPress.
+Did something change in the newer versions of Wordpress.
 I needed to add the Page Theme plugin to allow for a different theme to be used on different pages.

 Thanks for the great article, I want to move my blogger site to wordpress but want a new perma link structure.